ibrahim-s/searchWith/readme.md

 	1. Using browser settings and language.
 	2. Using NVDA language.
 	3. Using windows language.
-*	Lastly, you have the option to choose the default query in Search with dialog
+*	Now, you have the option to choose the default query in Search with dialog
 from the Options for default query combo box in setting panel, you can choose either
 	*	Leave blank
 	*	Use clipboard text
 	*	Use last spoken text
 And if clipboard or last spoken text is chosen, text in search box will be displayed selected, so that you can easily override it.
+*	Lastly, especially for advanced users
+You can by a check box in setting panel, choose if you want to preserve your data folder upon installing a new version.
+Be aware, choosing that you will not get new search engines, if any were included in the new addon version.
 And that's it, hope to search for good and find it, happy searching!

+### Changes for 1.8 ###

+*	Add a check box in setting panel, to let advanced users preserve their data folder.
+*	Add two new entries in input gestures:
+	*	trigger search menu for clipboard text, press twice searches Google directly.
+	*	Trigger search menu for last spoken text, press twice searches Google directly.

 ### Changes for 1.7 ###